• Skip to main content

 The All-Important Free English-Language Map

-First, pick up a free city map from the Tourist Office at Place d’Allinges or at the more convenient Palais Lumière, (which for the longest time I thought was the Tourist Office) at Quai Charles Albert Besson.
+Or, pick it up at the more convenient Palais Lumière, (which for the longest time I thought was the Tourist Office) at Quai Charles Albert Besson.

-Visit the Source of Evian Water
+1. Visit the Source of Evian Water

 Once armed with your map, head to the Cachat Springs Point of Emergence, also known as a fountain.
-Located on the Avenue des Sources, Cachat Springs is the most famous spring in Evian.
-Once called the Fountain of Sainte Catherine, it was built in 1903.

-This small pastel pink arcade offers a continuous stream of Evian water straight from the source.
 Drinking the water is free and, as a bonus, if you hang around long enough you’ll see every other tourist in town as well as quite a few locals filling up bottles to go.

-To taste the fresh Evian water, you need to bring your own cup or bottle.
+🌿 Travel Tip: To taste the fresh Evian water, you need to bring your own cup or bottle.
 As a last resort, cup your hands and slurp.
 (Just make sure they’re clean.)

 Cachat springs fountain, where you can drink Evian water